sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/introduction/introduction.md

 This book is highly opinionated.
 I will give advice based on my own experiences with my use of TTS technology.
 I had little to no sight between 2021 and 2023.
 The accessibility field is moving fast and my recommendations regarding tooling will someday be outdated.
-It contains recommendations about tooling, but also tips that are still usefull 20 years from now.
+It contains recommendations about tooling, but also tips that are still useful 20 years from now.
 The book also contains exercises, to get you up and running.

 It is meant to be read from beginning to end.